tfriesen/free-cloud-vpn/README.md

 ## Goal

 To make it easy to set up and use a fully private VPN using only free tier offerings on popular cloud services.
-The VPN should support as many connection modes as possible in order to maximize the ability to punch through restrictive or heavily surveilled networks.
+Further, the VPN should support as many connection modes as possible in order to maximize the ability to punch through restrictive or heavily surveilled networks.

 Also, I wanted to experiment with codegen AI agents, so something like 90% of this project was written with Copilot and/or Cursor.
 Free tier, obviously.
 Mixed results, tbh.
 Impressive what it can do, but definitely needs some serious hand-holding and double-checking.